kaggis/fc4e-cat-ui/README.md

 ## Configuration

-Before running make sure to configure appropriatelly the `src/keycloak.json` file and the `src/config.json`.
+Before running, make sure to configure appropriatelly the `src/keycloak.json` file and the `src/config.json`.

 This component refers to the User Interfaces based on the APIs that support the use of the APIs within websites and applications.